-The Oculus Quest 2 will hit stores back on 13th October and is available to buy right now.
+The Oculus Quest 2 originally arrived in stores back on 13th October, and is available to buy right now.

 The Oculus Quest 2 has a starting price of £299, which bags you a model with 64GB of storage.
 A 256GB model is also available for £399.